Adding Multiphysics Equations and Using Complex Expressions

 Moreover, the next step illustrates how to make a three way multiphysics coupling.
 The convective velocities u and v are coupled from the Navier-Stokes equations physics mode and at the same time the temperature T and its two derivatives Tx and Ty are simultaneously coupled to the reaction rate source term in the convection and diffusion mode (R).

 As we have seen, it is simple to set up multiphysics models in FEATool Multiphysics.
-This is made possible by the expression parsing functionality that allows entering and using complex expressions of dependent variables (for example u, v, T, c), their first derivatives (by just appending x or y to the variable names like Tx and Ty), the space dimensions x and y, as well as all common Matlab and Octave expressions and constants like pi, sin, cos, log, sqrt, ^2 etc.
+This is made possible by the expression parsing functionality that allows entering and using complex expressions of dependent variables (for example u, v, T, c), their first derivatives (by just appending x or y to the variable names like Tx and Ty), the space dimensions x and y, as well as all common MATLAB expressions and constants like pi, sin, cos, log, sqrt, ^2 etc.

 Lastly, it is also possible to call user defined m-script functions.